Tizcommand/OpenGL-Realtime-RT/README.md

 Press Alt+↓ to decrease the framerate limit.

-The limits between which can be switched are 30, 60, 120 and unlimited.
-The default limit is 60.
+The framerate limits between which can be switched are 30, 60, 120 and unlimited.
+The default limit is unlimited or 60, if your monitor's refresh rate is above 60hz.
-Note that you can only change the limit to 60 or 120 if your monitor's refresh rate is above 60 or 120 respectively, otherwise 60/120 are skipped when increasing or decreasing the limit.
+The limit can only be changed to 60 or 120 if your monitor's refresh rate is above 60hz or 120hz respectively.

 ### Render Resolution